Azynokel/empiris-benchmark-test/README.md

 ### Visualization

-The metrics obtained from a benchmark experiment can stored and visualized via our service [empiris.pages.dev](https://empiris.pages.dev), however, this is optional and we also write the results under `report.json`.
-You can bring your own analysis and visualization based on the `report.json`.
+The metrics obtained from a benchmark experiment can be stored and visualized via our service [empiris.pages.dev](https://empiris.pages.dev), however, this is optional and we also write the results under `report.json`.
+You can bring your own visualization based on the `report.json`.

+### Analysis

+Similarly to the visualization we provide our own implementation for an (analysis action)[https://github.com/ADSP-EMPIRIS/analysis-action] or you can bring your own via the `report.json`.

 ### Complete Example